 He settled the tab (neither my pride nor my bank account extended enough to warrant paying any part of the $100 bill, and hey, he was a Man™ with a Career™) and escorted me down the street.
 He offered to get me a cab, but I insisted that I was fine to take the streetcar.
 He waited with me until the streetcar arrived, and when it did, I turned to him and said, “Thanks again for a lovely evening!”

 “You’re more than welcome,” he said in that low syrupy voice.
 He reached for a hug, which I accepted.
-Before I knew it, his face was in front of mine and he was going in for a kiss; I kissed him back with even less passion than if he was a relative, lips pursed, eyes open, body stiff.
+Before I knew it, his face was in front of mine and he was going in for a kiss; I kissed him back with even less passion than if he were a relative, lips pursed, eyes open, body stiff.
 Thankfully, it was little more than a peck.
 “Let me know when you’ve gotten home safely.”

 And with that, I scurried onto the streetcar.